The Best Peanut Butter Cookies

 Add the egg.

-Finally, mix in the peanut butter chips and chopped peanuts (if using).
+Add the peanut butter chips and chopped peanuts (if using).

-Then use a fork to make a crisscross pattern and push the cookies down.
+Form the dough into 1-1/2-inch balls on parchment-lined baking sheets, and then use a fork to make a crisscross pattern and push the cookies down.

 Bake for 10-12 minutes, until golden.

 Let the cookies cool on the pan for a few minutes, then transfer to a wire rack to cool completely.

 Note: This recipe is modestly adapted from Grandad Danner’s Favorite Peanut Butter Cookies in My Father’s Daughter by Gwyneth Paltrow.
 I replaced the dark brown sugar with light brown sugar, omitted the additional sugar for rolling, and add chopped peanuts for texture and more peanut flavor.
 I also made a few tweaks to the method.
 To see the original recipe and read the rave reviews, click here.

 You may also like